Koverse/documentation/docs/source/usageguide.rst

 ^^^^^^^^^^^^^^^^^^^^

 To explore summary information about a data set, click on the 'Data' button on the primary navigation menu on the left and select a data set from the list to the right of the navigation menu.
 The information in the 'Overview' tab is shown first, which displays a summary of all the attributes in this data set.
+If the Data Set has a job that is currently running, that information will be displayed here as well.

 .. image:: /_static/UsageGuide/datasets.png